poinck/lampe/README.md

 # Readme: lampe
-personal bash-script to control 3 hue-lamps.
+interactive bash-script to control up to 9 hue-lamps.

 ## Configure
 This script does not register a user on the huw-bridge; see [Getting Started at meethue.com](http://www.developers.meethue.com/documentation/getting-started).
-After that you should set the IP of your bridge like this:
+After that you could set the IP of your bridge like this:
 ```.sh
 cd # to location of the lampe-script
 vim lampe